 Jane’s Breads wants to calculate its CAPEX to Operating Cash Ratio in order to assess its current focus on growth against its planned growth strategy.
 Below are snippets from the business’ financial statements, with the required inputs highlighted by red boxes:

 Using the formula provided above, we arrive at the following figures:

 Here, we see that Jane’s is pursuing a very aggressive growth strategy.
 In 2015 and 2016, Jane’s is investing more in CAPEX than it is generating from its operations; meaning that Jane’s is spending more than $1 in CAPEX for every dollar of operating cash generated.
 This is a clear indication that the business is utilizing other sources of capital, such as debt, equity, or retained earnings to finance its capital expansion projects.
 We see that the ratios are trending down over the time span displayed.
 This indicates that Jane’s is slowly starting to shift focus away from growth as the business matures.

-To better understand the financial health of the business, the CAPEX to Operating Cash ratio should be compared to a number of companies that operate in the same industry.
-If some other firms operating in this industry have higher ratios than Jane’s, we can conclude that Jane’s is doing a relatively good job of pursuing its growth strategy.
+To better evaluate the financial health of a business, the CAPEX to Operating Cash ratio should be compared to that of a number of companies that operate in the same industry.
+If some other firms operating in this industry have only slightly higher ratios than Jane’s, we can conclude that Jane’s is doing a relatively good job of pursuing its growth strategy.

 Thank you for reading this CFI article!
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following free CFI resources: